nullobsi/clight-gui/README.md

 - Minimize to tray by closing window

 ## Building
-Requires cmake, Qt5/6, and Qt charts.
+Requires cmake, Qt5/6, QtXml, and QtCharts.
 The DBus C++ interfaces are generated based on the XML files for Clight.

 ```shell
 cd clight-gui